james-shelford/Image_Analysis_Projects/README.md

-# ImageJ_scripts
+# ImageJ scripts and R code
+## Overview
-Some ImageJ scripts I have put together to help with my image analysis.
-They might be of use to someone...
+Some ImageJ scripts I have put together over the course of my PhD research to help with image analysis.
+For each one there is also an accompanying R script to process and plot the data generated from ImageJ.
+I have tried to generalise the scripts in the hope they could be useful for other projects.

+## Analyse particles
+This was initially written to quantify transferrin uptake in cells using images acquired by light microscopy.
+The